Songwriting

 Credit Points: 15

-In CC602 Zeitgeist students will examine the relationship between social and technological context and creative outputs.
+In CC602 Era students will examine the relationship between social and technological context and creative outputs.
 Students will choose a heritage screen or sonic product to explore and reflect upon its cultural/historical backdrop.
 Students will compose/produce a replica to meet the genre and/or stylistic characteristics of the original, and give consideration for how that product can be re-contextualised in a modern era.

 This 36-week course provides a platform for engagement with transferable skills via Work-Integrated Learning and collaborative client projects which may include contracted roles within projects of more advanced student groups.
 Students will accumulate 40 hours of Work-Integrated Learning via professional industry placement.
 Students and WIL clients conduct peer review via the Transferable Skills Framework in an effort to foster and develop employability skills.